stradivari96/stradivari96.github.io/content/posts/patterns.md

 Use them when they make sense, they should emerge naturally from the problem.

-In some languages, some event are anti-patterns.
+In some languages, they might be considered anti-patterns.
 {{< /notice >}}

 ## References